 The two major recessionary periods faced by B2B Marketers are in the early 2000s dot-com bubble and the 2010s subprime mortgage crisis.
-But currently, the market is facing an economic downturn by an exogenous health hazard COVID-19.
+But currently, the market is facing an economic downturn by the exogenous health hazard COVID-19.

-Recession, the word precedes its significance, it has an enormous ability to shuffle the market deck.
+Recession, the word that precedes its significance, has an enormous ability to shuffle the market deck.
 Generally, recession requires two-quarters of negative growth in GDP, but this unforeseen pandemic has taken the world by storm, disrupting the global economy in the process.

-And as a B2B brand, you should not miss the rebound of the economy when it happens, as its an opportunity for forward-thinking brands to invest in building awareness, gaining a greater reputation, communicating unique values, and telling stories.
+And as a B2B brand, you should not miss the rebound of the economy when it happens, as it's an opportunity for forward-thinking brands to invest in building awareness, gaining a greater reputation, communicating unique values, and telling stories.

 Let's take a look into the five B2B marketing strategies that you can adopt now to come out of this recession just as strong, if not better.